AdobeDocs/app-builder/src/pages/guides/application_state.md

 ***How is my data stored?***

 - State is a multi-tenant storage.
 Your data is isolated in a "State container" which maps to your I/O Runtime namespace and application Workspace.
 This means that each application Workspace has its own isolated data.
-- You have the option to store data in either the `amer` or `emea` region.
+- You have the option to store data in either the `amer`, `emea` or `apac` region.
 These regions operate independently, so treat them as separate instances.
-You may prefer one region over the other to optimize latency, as it may be closer to your users, or for compliance reasons such as GDPR. *`apac` will be available soon.*
+You may prefer one region over the other to optimize latency, as it may be closer to your users, or for compliance reasons such as GDPR.
 - Your data is not eternal.
 There is a configurable time-to-live (TTL) for each key-value pair, the default is 1 day and the maximum is 1 year (365 days).

 Region Acronyms are abbreviations for one or more continents that are part of a business region.

-- `amer`: North, Central, and South America
+- `amer`: North, Central, and South America.
+Data is stored in the US.
-- `apac`: Asia and Pacific
+- `apac`: Asia and Pacific.
+Data is stored in Japan.
-- `emea`: Europe, the Middle East, and Africa
+- `emea`: Europe, the Middle East, and Africa.
+Data is stored in the EU.

 ### Getting started